maxulyanov/JNotice/README.md

 # JNotice
-javascript notification in the browser
+Great Javascript notification in the browser

 ##Getting started
 1. `npm install jnotice` your project or download arhive